 Frostbite: What Is It and What To Do – South Dakota Winter Safety

 I know that covering up my skin is the best way to avoid frostbite.
 And that the nose, ears, cheeks, chin, fingers, and toes are the most susceptible.
 But how do I recognize it and what should I do?
-Let's find out.

 The Centers for Disease Control says:

 Frostbite is an injury to the body that is caused by freezing.
 Frostbite causes a loss of feeling and color in the affected areas.
 It most often affects the nose, ears, cheeks, chin, fingers, or toes.
 Frostbite can permanently damage body tissues, and severe cases can lead to amputation.
 In extremely cold temperatures, the risk of frostbite is increased in workers with reduced blood circulation and among workers who are not dressed properly. -CDC.gov

 At the first signs of redness or pain in any skin area, get out of the cold or protect any exposed skin because frostbite may be beginning.
 Any of the following signs may indicate frostbite: